amangautam1/WhatsAppUIClone/README.md

 A WhatsApp UI clone using flutter, almost similar to the original one.

-Thanks to <a href="https://github.com/iampawan">Pawan kumar</a> for his easy tutorials of flutter.
+Thanks to <a href="https://github.com/iampawan">Pawan kumar</a> for his tutorials and videos for flutter.

 ScreenShot